guanquann/tp/docs/UserGuide.md

 * `find n/Alex t/friends` returns `Alex Yeoh` who is tagged as a `friend`

-* `find n////` returns an error message as the 'KEYWORD' field must consist of alphabets only
+* `find n////` returns an error message as the 'KEYWORD' field must consist of alphanumeric characters, spaces, hyphens and/or apostrophes only.

 * `find n/` or `find t/` or `find n/ t/` returns an error message as the 'KEYWORD' field cannot be empty